Differential geometry of ${\mathsf{SO}}^{\ast}(2n)$-type structures -- Integrability

 \section{$\SO^*(2n)\Sp(1)$-structures and the bundle of Weyl structures}

-In this section we present some constructions providing examples of $\SO^*(2n)\Sp(1)$-manifolds, arising within the context of cotangent bundles and Weyl structures.
-We begin with the following observation in the linear setting, which provides some motivation for what it follows.
+The final section is about constructions providing examples of $\SO^*(2n)\Sp(1)$-manifolds, which arise within the context of \textsf{cotangent bundles} and \textsf{Weyl structures}.
+We begin with the following observation in the linear setting, which provides the main motivation for what it follows.

 \begin{prop} Let $(U, Q)$ be a quaternionic vector space.
-Then the contangent space $T^*U\cong U\times U^*$ admits a canonical linear qs-H structure, where the scalar 2-form $\omega$ is the canonical symplectic form given by the natural pairing $U\times U^*\to \R$.
+Then the contangent space $T^*U\cong U\times U^*$ admits a canonical linear qs-H structure.
+The quaternionic structure is the one induced by the natural action of $Q$, and the scalar 2-form $\omega$ is the canonical symplectic form given by the natural pairing $U\times U^*\to \R$.
 Under the identification of $U$ with the right quaternionic vector space $\Hn^n$, the map